Meteor air burst

 NASA visualization and narration of the Chelyabinsk meteor air burst.

+A meteor air burst is an air burst caused by a meteor exploding within a planetary body's atmosphere after entering, before actually colliding with the planetary surface (lithosphere or hydrosphere).
+It is a type of impact event that generates a measurable shock wave but does not leave behind any typical impact structure in the crust.

-A meteor air burst is a type of air burst in which a meteoroid explodes after entering a planetary body's atmosphere.
-This fate leads them to be called fireballs or bolides, with the brightest air bursts known as superbolides.
-Such meteoroids were originally asteroids and comets of a few to several tens of meters in diameter.
-This separates them from the much smaller and far more common "shooting stars", that usually burn up quickly upon atmospheric entry.
+Aerodynamic heating causes meteors to become so-called fireballs or bolides, with the brightest ones known as superbolides.
+Such meteors were originally asteroids and comets of a few to several tens of meters in diameter, which separates them from the much smaller and far more common meteoroids that usually burn up quickly upon atmospheric entry as "shooting stars".
+Extremely bright fireballs traveling across the sky are often witnessed from a distance, such as the 1947 Sikhote-Alin meteor and the 2013 Chelyabinsk meteor.
+If the bolide is large and dense enough, it may survive long enough into the atmospheric entry to build up a spectacular mid-air explosion (i.e. air burst), or to impact the planetary surface as a meteorite and leave behind a distinct impact crater.

-The most powerful meteor air burst in the modern era was the 1908 Tunguska event.
-During this event a stony meteoroid about 50–60 m in size exploded at an altitude of 5–10 km over a sparsely populated forest in Siberia.
+Prior to the 20th century, only a very small number of meteor air bursts were ever detected, and even fewer documented.
+The most powerful known meteor air burst in the modern era was the 1908 Tunguska event, during which a rocky meteoroid about 50–60 m in size exploded at an altitude of 5–10 km over a sparsely populated forest in the Podkamennaya Tunguska region of Central Siberia.
 The resulting shock wave flattened an estimated 30 million trees over a 2150 km2 area, and may have killed 3 people.

-Extremely bright fireballs traveling across the sky are often witnessed from a distance, such as the 1947 Sikhote-Alin meteor and the 2013 Chelyabinsk meteor, both over Russia.
-If the bolide is large enough fragments may survive, as from both such meteorites.
-Modern developments in infrasound detection by the Comprehensive Nuclear-Test-Ban Treaty Organization and infrared Defense Support Program satellite technology have increased the likelihood of detecting airbursts.
+Modern developments in infrasound detection by the Comprehensive Nuclear-Test-Ban Treaty Organization and infrared Defense Support Program satellite technology have increased the likelihood of detecting meteor air bursts.

 Explanation

-Meteoroids enter the Earth's atmosphere from outer space traveling at speeds of at least 11 km/s and often much faster.
-Despite moving through the rarified upper reaches of Earth's atmosphere the immense speed at which a meteor travels rapidly compresses the air in its path.
-The meteoroid then experiences what is known as ram pressure.
-As the air in front of the meteoroid is compressed its temperature quickly rises.
-This is not due to friction, rather it is an adiabatic process, a consequence of many molecules and atoms being forced to occupy a smaller space.
-Ram pressure and the very high temperatures it causes are the reasons few meteoroids make it all the way to the ground.
-Most simply burn up or are ablated into tiny fragments.
-Larger or more solid meteorites may explode instead.
+Meteors from outer space enter the Earth's atmosphere traveling at speeds of at least 11 km/s and often much faster.
+Despite moving through the rarified upper reaches of the atmosphere, the immense speed at which a meteor travels rapidly compresses the air in its path.
+The meteor then experiences what is known as ram pressure, as the air in front of the meteor is compressed.
+The temperature quickly rises not due to friction, rather due to an adiabatic process, a consequence of air molecules and atoms being forced to occupy a smaller space.
+Ram pressure and the resultant very high temperatures cause the meteor to become a fireball (bolide) that is visible from distance, and are the reason why few meteors make it all the way to the ground as meteorites, as most meteor simply burn up or are ablated into tiny fragments mid-flight.
+Larger or more solid meteors may instead explode in a spectacular airburst when enough energy has been accumulated and suddenly released after overcoming the strength of materials within the meteor.